 6.2.3 Exemption.
 If you are exempt from paying certain Taxes or Communications Surcharges, you will provide the necessary exemption information as requested by us or a valid exemption certificate issued by the appropriate authority via e-mail to firstname.lastname@example.org.
 You will be exempt on a going-forward basis once we approve your exemption request.
 If the appropriate authority determines, at any time, that you are not exempt from paying any Taxes or Communications Surcharges, you will promptly pay such Taxes or Communications Surcharges to us, plus any applicable interest or penalties.

 6.3 Payment Terms.
-Payment obligations are non-cancelable and fees, once paid, are non-refundable.
-Except as otherwise set forth in the applicable Order Form(s) and subject to Section 6.4 (Payment Disputes), you will make all of the payments due under these Terms in accordance with the following applicable payment method:
+Payment obligations are non-cancelable and fees, Taxes, and Communications Surcharges (collectively, "Fees") once paid, are non-refundable.
+Except as otherwise set forth in the applicable Order Form(s) and subject to Section 6.4 (Payment Disputes), you will pay the Fees due under these Terms in accordance with the following applicable payment method:

 6.3.1 Credit Card Payment Terms.
-If you elect to pay by credit card, then you are responsible for either (a) enabling auto-recharge on your account or (b) ensuring that your account has a sufficient positive balance to cover all fees due.
-If, for any reason, you have a negative balance on your account or your credit card declines a charge for fees due, then we reserve the right to suspend the Services to all of your accounts.
+If you elect to add funds to your account by credit card and use such funds to pay the Fees due, you are responsible for ensuring that such funds cover the Fees due.
+If your account does not have sufficient funds or your credit card declines a charge for the Fees due, we reserve the right to suspend the Services to all of your accounts until the Fees due are paid in full.

 6.3.2 Invoicing Payment Terms.
-If you elect to receive invoices and pay in arrears and we approve you for the same, then invoices will be sent to you via email as a PDF on a monthly basis.
-You will pay all of the undisputed fees under these Terms within thirty (30) days of the date of the invoice.
-Except as otherwise set forth in the applicable Order Form(s) or an invoice to the extent you procure the Services without an Order Form, all fees are payable in United States dollars.
-If you are overdue on any payment of undisputed fees and fail to pay within ten (10) business days of written notice of your overdue payment, then we may (a) assess, and you will pay, a late fee of the lesser of 1.5% per month or the maximum amount allowable by applicable law (b) suspend the Services to all of your accounts until you pay the undisputed fees due plus any late fees.
+If you elect to receive invoices and we approve you for the same, invoices will be sent to you each month via email to the email address(es) you designate in your account.
+You will pay the Fees due within thirty (30) days of the date of the invoice.
+Except as otherwise set forth in the applicable Order Form(s) or an invoice to the extent you procure the Services without an Order Form, the Fees are payable in United States dollars.
+If you fail to pay the Fees and remedy such failure within fifteen (15) days of the date we provide you with written notice of the same, we may (a) assess, and you will pay, a late fee of the lesser of 1.5% per month or the maximum amount allowable by applicable law and (b) suspend the Services to all of your accounts until the Fees are paid in full.

-7.4.1 Definition.
-“Confidential Information” means any information or data, regardless of whether it is in tangible form, disclosed by either party (“Disclosing Party”) to the other party (“Receiving Party”) that is marked or otherwise designated as confidential or proprietary or that should otherwise be reasonably understood to be confidential given the nature of the information and the circumstances surrounding disclosure, including, without limitation, any Order Form(s), Customer Data, the Documentation, security reports and attestations, audit reports, customer lists, pricing, phone numbers, concepts, processes, plans, designs and other strategies, “know how”, financial, and other business and/or technical information and materials of Disclosing Party and its Affiliates.
-Confidential Information does not include any information which: (a) is publicly available through no breach of these Terms or fault of Receiving Party; (b) was properly known by Receiving Party, and to its knowledge, without any restriction, prior to disclosure by Disclosing Party; (c) was properly disclosed to Receiving Party, and to its knowledge, without any restriction, by another person without breach of Disclosing Party’s rights; or (d) is independently developed by the receiving party without use of or reference to the Confidential Information of Disclosing Party.
+7.3.1 Definition.
+“Confidential Information” means any information or data, regardless of whether it is in tangible form, disclosed by either party (“Disclosing Party”) to the other party (“Receiving Party”) that is marked or otherwise designated as confidential or proprietary or that should otherwise be reasonably understood to be confidential given the nature of the information and the circumstances surrounding disclosure, including, without limitation, Order Form(s), Customer Data, security reports and attestations, audit reports, customer lists, pricing, concepts, processes, plans, designs and other strategies, “know how”, financial, and other business and/or technical information and materials of Disclosing Party and its Affiliates.
+Confidential Information does not include any information which: (a) is publicly available through no breach of these Terms or fault of Receiving Party; (b) was properly known by Receiving Party, and to its knowledge, without any restriction, prior to disclosure by Disclosing Party; (c) was properly disclosed to Receiving Party, and to its knowledge, without any restriction, by another person without breach of Disclosing Party’s rights; or (d) is independently developed by Receiving Party without use of or reference to the Confidential Information of Disclosing Party.

-7.4.2 Use and Disclosure.
-Except as otherwise authorized by Disclosing Party in writing, Receiving Party will not (a) use any Confidential Information of Disclosing Party for any purpose outside the scope of these Terms and (b) disclose or make Confidential Information of Disclosing Party available to any party, except to its, its Affiliates’, and their respective employees, legal counsel, accountants, contractors, and in our case, subcontractors (collectively, “Representatives”) who have a “need to know” in order to carry out the purpose of these Terms.
-Receiving Party is responsible for its Representatives’ compliance with this Section 7.4.
-Representatives will be legally bound to protect Confidential Information of Disclosing Party under terms of confidentiality that are at least as protective as the terms of this Section 7.4.
+7.3.2 Use and Disclosure.
+Except as otherwise authorized by Disclosing Party in writing, Receiving Party will not (a) use any Confidential Information of Disclosing Party for any purpose outside of exercising Receiving Party’s rights or fulfilling its obligations under these Terms and (b) disclose or make Confidential Information of Disclosing Party available to any party, except to its, its Affiliates’, and their respective employees, legal counsel, accountants, contractors, and in our case, subcontractors (collectively, “Representatives”) who have a “need to know” as necessary for Receiving Party to exercise its rights or fulfill its obligations under these Terms.
+Receiving Party is responsible for its Representatives’ compliance with this Section 7.3.
+Representatives will be legally bound to protect Confidential Information of Disclosing Party under terms of confidentiality that are at least as protective as the terms of this Section 7.3.
 Receiving Party will protect the confidentiality of Confidential Information of Disclosing Party using the same degree of care that it uses to protect the confidentiality of its own confidential information but in no event less than reasonable care.
-Notwithstanding the foregoing, you may disclose to End Users our SOC2 or similar report, which will constitute our Confidential Information, only to an End User’s employee or contract worker who has a “need to know” for such Confidential Information and is legally bound to terms of confidentiality that are at least as protective as the terms of this Section 7.4.
+Notwithstanding the foregoing, you may disclose our SOC2 or similar report, which will constitute our Confidential Information, only to an End User or an End User’s employee or contract worker who has a “need to know” for such SOC2 or similiar report and is legally bound to terms of confidentiality that are at least as protective as the terms of this Section 7.3.

-7.4.3 Compelled Disclosure.
+7.3.3 Compelled Disclosure.
 Receiving Party may disclose Confidential Information of Disclosing Party if so required pursuant to a regulation, law, subpoena, or court order (collectively, “Compelled Disclosures”), provided Receiving Party gives Disclosing Party notice of a Compelled Disclosure (to the extent legally permitted).
-Disclosing Party will cover Receiving Party’s reasonable legal fees for preparation of witnesses, deposition, and testimony to the extent such Compelled Disclosure is in connection with a lawsuit or legal proceeding to which Disclosing Party is a party or to the extent fees are incurred in connection with reasonable assistance provided to Disclosing Party in connection with Disclosing Party’s efforts to contest such Compelled Disclosure.
+Receiving Party will provide reasonable cooperation to Disclosing Party in connection with a Compelled Disclosure at Disclosing Party’s sole expense.

 8.1 Customer Data.
-You represent and warrant that you have provided, and will continue to provide, adequate notices and have obtained, and will continue to obtain, the necessary permissions and consents to provide Customer Data to us for use and disclosure pursuant to Section 7.2 (Our Use of Customer Data).
+You represent and warrant that you have provided, and will continue to provide, adequate notices and have obtained, and will continue to obtain, the necessary permissions and consents to provide Customer Data to us for use and disclosure pursuant to Section 7.2 (Customer Data).

 8.2 Services.
 We represent and warrant that the Services perform materially in accordance with the applicable Documentation.
-Our sole obligation, and your sole and exclusive remedy, in the event of any failure by us to comply with this Section 8.2 will be for us to, at our option, re-perform the affected Services or refund to you the fees you actually paid for the affected Services.
+Our sole obligation, and your sole and exclusive remedy, in the event of any failure by us to comply with this Section 8.2 will be for us to, at our option, (a) remediate any material non-conformity or (b) refund to you the Fees you actually paid for the time period during which the affected Services do not comply with this Section 8.2.

 8.4 DISCLAIMER.
 WITHOUT LIMITING A PARTY’S EXPRESS WARRANTIES AND OBLIGATIONS UNDER THESE TERMS, AND EXCEPT AS EXPRESSLY PROVIDED IN THIS SECTION 8, THE SERVICES ARE PROVIDED “AS IS,” AND WE MAKE NO WARRANTY OF ANY KIND, WHETHER EXPRESS, IMPLIED, STATUTORY, OR OTHERWISE, AND WE SPECIFICALLY DISCLAIM ALL IMPLIED WARRANTIES, INCLUDING ANY IMPLIED WARRANTY OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, OR NON-INFRINGEMENT TO THE FULLEST EXTENT PERMITTED BY LAW.
 WE ADDITIONALLY DISCLAIM ALL WARRANTIES RELATED TO THIRD PARTY TELECOMMUNICATIONS PROVIDERS.
+YOU ACKNOWLEDGE THE INTERNET AND TELECOMMUNICATIONS PROVIDERS’ NETWORKS ARE INHERENTLY INSECURE.
+ACCORDINGLY, YOU AGREE WE ARE NOT LIABLE FOR ANY CHANGES TO, INTERCEPTION OF, OR LOSS OF CUSTOMER DATA WHILE IN TRANSIT VIA THE INTERNET OR A TELECOMMUNICATIONS PROVIDER’S NETWORK.
 BETA OFFERINGS ARE PROVIDED “AS IS” AND “AS AVAILABLE” WITH NO WARRANTIES WHATSOEVER, AND WE WILL HAVE NO LIABILITY AND NO OBLIGATION TO INDEMNIFY FOR ANY BETA OFFERING WHATSOEVER.

 9.1 Indemnification by Us.